MicrosoftDocs/playfab-docs/playfab-docs/roadmap/index.md

 ### Economy v2

 Economy v2 Public Preview has released this September!
 Player inventories and wallets, receipt validation on the most popular marketplaces, bundles, stores, currencies, and more.
 These updates take advantage of an optimized Azure backend design and improved task-oriented documentation with a focus on virtual economies and monetization.
-These updated APIs all interop with [the new Catalog v2](/gaming/playfab/features/economy/v2-overview) that has been released along with [Azure Playfab User Generated Content](/gaming/playfab/features/economy/ugc)(UGC).
+These updated APIs all interop with [the new Catalog v2](/gaming/playfab/features/economy-v2/overview) that has been released along with [Azure PlayFab User Generated Content (UGC)](/gaming/playfab/features/economy-v2/ugc).

 ### Matchmaking